 By Ann Marie Foley - 04 June, 2015

-Former East End gangster John Pridmore and the new Bishop of Waterford & Lismore will speak at the Little Sisters of the Poor's special vocations day later this month.
+A former East End gangster and the new Bishop of Waterford & Lismore will speak at the Little Sisters of the Poor’s special celebration of the Year of Consecrated Life.

 John Pridmore, who sums up his life story as from “gangland to promised land” and who has gone international since he addressed 400,000 young people at World Youth Day in Sydney, is to share his story at an open day on 27 of June in Waterford.

 The event, which is hosted by the Little Sisters of the Poor, is aimed at young men and women in Ireland.

 Several other religious communities will also be present so young people can have the opportunity to talk to them.

 Sr Mairead Regina lsp was struck by the phrase that the Lord helps those who help themselves and in the context of the Year of Consecrated Life.